 - Set the stove the medium heat.

-- In a pot, add the chicken stock and bring it to a boil.
+- In a pot, add 4 cups low sodium chicken broth and bring it to a boil.

-- Once the chicken stock has started to boil, adjust the heat to medium-low and add in the ginger slices, and corn.
+- Once the chicken broth starts to boil, adjust the heat to medium-low and add in 2 slices ginger, and 2 cups corn.

-- Add in the miso and stir the soup a few times to dissolve it.
+- Add in 2 ½ tablespoons miso paste and stir the soup a few times to dissolve it.